 - "Eternal Tours" (2014) (5th Anniversary single)

 - "Kasukana Hisokana Tashikana Mirai" (2014)

 - Spring is Here (2011)

 - Third Planet (2012)

 - A Cappella: The only instrument on "Niji wo Kakeru Melody" is a piano at the very end.

 - "A.T.M.O.S.P.H.E.R.E": For the verses the crowd shouts the name of each member during the three syllable "A.T.M." part.

 - "Let Me Do!!": The final "WHOA-OH-OH" part is often at least 3-4 times longer than normal at live shows.

-- Boke and Tsukkomi Routine: Haruka and/or Aki tend to play the Boke in skits with Ayahi and Minako being straight men.
+- Boke and Tsukkomi Routine: Haruka and/or Aki tend to play the wise guys in skits, with Ayahi and Minako playing the straight men.